Oregon Judge Rules Gun Control Law Breaks State Constitution

 The state trial stemmed from a lawsuit filed by gun owners, claiming the law violated the right to bear arms under the Oregon Constitution.

-The defendants, which include such Oregon officials as Democratic Gov. Tina Kotek, Attorney General Ellen Rosenblum and State Police Superintendent Casey Codding, are expected to appeal.
+The defendants, which include such Oregon officials as Democrat Gov. Tina Kotek, Attorney General Ellen Rosenblum, and State Police Superintendent Casey Codding, are expected to appeal.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.